jaclu/tmux-power-zoom/README.md

 You can also restore by triggering the power-zoom action on the place-holder pane.

+## Notice - Do not use this plugin on tmux 3.7!

+On tmux 3.7 `break-pane` causes tmux to instantly crash, so do not use this on 3.7!

 ## Recent changes

 - some code cleanup